 The chain in her fingers began to quiver and the book under her hand became hot.
 The crystal started to move in a circle, swinging out over the map in wider and wider spiral loops.

 Air rushed back into the room and the chain went slack.
-The crystal dropped and bounced on its line without purpose or direction, and the journal under Aiva’s hand lost all heat.
+The crystal dropped and bounced on its line without purpose or direction.
+The journal under Aiva’s hand lost all heat.
 She opened her eyes and looked down at the map and the crystal, both were completely mundane.
 She dropped the crystal and it rolled across the table, then off the edge, with no force whatsoever pulling it back.

 Aiva’s mouth tightened and she took a step back.
 Scrying had never failed her before.
 Even a dead man could be found.
 If Hartley was outside of Dublin, the crystal would have simply dragged her off the map.
 For it to not work at all meant that Hartley was hidden behind a scry shield.